Welcome to the wild, wonderful world of zine cataloging!

 For a list of simple categories to organize your zine collection, see our compiled list of categories.

 Still stuck on a zine cataloging dilemma?
-The Yahoo Zine Librarians email list is a great place to get feedback on questions or concerns.
+The Zine Librarians email list is a great place to get feedback on questions or concerns.